guettli/golang-and-vscode/README.md

 Bookmark plugin: ctrl-alt-k (set bookmarks), ctrl-alt-j (jump to bookmarks, multiple times to jump to other bookmarks)

+You want to open a file from the terminal: `> code foo.go`

+"Go to Symbol in Workspac": ctrl-t

+"Go to file": ctrl+p

+"Show all commands": ctrl+shift+p

+# Plugins

+Go

 # Missing

 short-cut for re-run last test.